-The Southwest Zone demonstrates an ongoing trend of higher-grade gold intercepts within a much broader disseminated mineralized zone, similar to the main Z87 zone.
+The Southwest Zone demonstrates an ongoing trend of higher-grade gold intercepts within a much broader disseminated mineralized zone.
 Parallel zones of mineralization continue to be discovered as drilling is extended along strike and at depth.
 These footwall mineralized intervals are showing how the Southwest Zone is not just extending along strike back towards the mine complex, but also adding width to previous mineral interpretations.
 Thrusting and folding in the area are likely the control on these parallel systems and are confirming the structural interpretation of the geology team.
 These results confirm the team's geological modelling suggesting mineral continuity well beyond the southern extent of Southwest Zone, replacing a previous "narrow hinge" model in which it was thought to taper off.
-Latest results have improved confidence in strong mineral continuity to the northeast with improved drill density and step out holes that have further expanded the Southwest Zone over 200 metres beyond the previously known boundary of mineralization, approximately 900 metres beyond the pit shell modelled in the PEA.
-The Company has focused its drilling in this area to further improve drill density and define the extent of the zone for proper representation in the PFS.
+Results have improved confidence in strong mineral continuity to the northeast with improved drill density and step out holes that have further expanded the Southwest Zone over 200 metres beyond the previously known boundary of mineralization, approximately 900 metres beyond the pit shell modelled in the PEA.